exoplatform/exo-documentation/docs/UsingKudos.rst

 Kudos to send expire at the end of the period if you didn’t send them.
 Also, they can’t be cumulated with kudos you received.
 Thus, you can’t keep kudos for yourself they are give-only tokens of recognition.
 Both the number of kudos and periodicity of reset are defined by the administrator of the platform.

-When kudos are combined with their rewarding program, kudos received can be automatically converted into tokens of the eXo Wallet.
+When kudos are combined with the rewarding program, kudos received can be automatically converted into tokens in the eXo Wallet.

 How to send kudos